Jmanitou/Chicago_Car_Crash_Analysis/README.md

 Data collection began in 2015, but was only adopted by all Chicago district police departments in 2017.
 The most recent data entry was from September 26, 2024.

+To run the file, you will need to extract the Final_Data.zip into the data folder.
 # Visualizations